Our Mission Statement

 Community Unitarian Universalists in Brighton, affectionately called CUUB, was founded in 1998 in the homes of a few people who wanted a safe place to explore their beliefs with their children.
 They gathered and grew, and realized that they wanted to create something permanent for other residents of Livingston County.
 CUUB services were held on Sunday mornings in rented space in the Brighton Education and Community Center for years, until CUUB purchased our current home, located at 3333 S. Old US 23 in Brighton, in the spring of 2012.

-CUUB filled a great need — for liberal religious tolerance, understanding, and growth — in Livingston County, and continues to do so today.
+CUUB filled a great need — for liberal religious tolerance, understanding, and growth — in greater Livingston County, and continues to do so today.
 Chartered in 2000, we are a member of the Unitarian Universalist Association of Congregations, an association of over 1,000 churches in the U.S. and Canada.
-Since that time, our growth has been steady.
-We are a caring community of over 125 members and more than 75 children.
+We are a joyful, caring, curious, intergenerational community doing our best to live out our shared values.

 We have a legacy of “deeds not creeds.”
 Our work for a better world calls us to unexpected places as we harness love’s power to stop oppression.
 From grassroots community organizing to interfaith state, national, and corporate advocacy; in protest marches, prayer vigils, and press conferences; in homeless shelters and in prisons, Unitarian Universalists put our faith into action.